uclhal/Data-Science-for-Docs/03-lesson-03-getting-data-into-r.md

 system to import a cleaned version of the breast RCT data we have been working on.

-We're going to use data in a shared sheet we've called `dsbc-pipeline-love`.
+We're going to use data in a shared sheet we've called `rct-clean`.

 ![](img/rct-clean-shot1.png)